mnov88/gdpred/content/Browse by topic.md

 > [!Danger] **WARNING**
 > This is very, *very* much a work in progress.
-It merely tries to systematize the Court's own tagging of the cases, which is notoriously incomplete.
-Until further notice, refer to [[CJEU-listed topics]] page with the Court's own description of cases.
+It merely tries to systematize *the Court's own* tagging of the cases, which is notoriously incomplete (see it in its full glory here: [[CJEU-listed topics]]).
+I will update the list to a more meaningful one; if you want to help (or have one already), drop me a line!

 ## 1. Definitions and scope
 -   Definition of 'personal data': [[C-579-21]]